The Net User command is a Windows command-line utility that allows you to manage Windows server local user accounts or on a remote computer.

 In the above command, the net user takes the user name and uses /domain to set up an expiry date in the domain using /expires option.

-Using the net user command, you can set up login times for the user account to allow them to be used within specific hours only.
+Using the net user command, you can set log in times for the user account to allow them to be used within specific hours only.
+Use the /time parameter followed by the allowed login times.

-Run the following command to set login times for the user account.
+Run the following command to set login times for the user account on the local computer.

 # Set login time to allow user login in specific duration Net User Toms /time:M-F,07:00-16:00